Route: South Couloir

 Team: Christy, Ted

-One of the things I learned from Chris Davenport’s amazing one year push was that you can ski these peaks all season long.
+One of the things I learned from Chris Davenport’s amazing one-year push was that you can ski these peaks all season long.
 For years I always waited for the stable spring cycle to arrive, thinking that descents made any earlier would be either dangerous or lacking enough snow.
-Considering spring typically arrives early to the Sangre de Cristos, Christy and I figured we should pay Crestone Peak a visit.
+Considering spring typically arrives early to the Sangre de Cristos, Christy and I figured we should visit Crestone Peak earlier rather than later.

-Christy and I cruised up the South Colony Lakes Road via snowmobile.
-Forty-five minutes of skinning and we were at the lower lake, and another hour or so and we were atop Broken Hand Pass.
-Even in summer, the Crestoness have a remote feel.
-When we clicked into our skis and descended the other side of the pass (~800 vertical feet) to Cottonwood Lake, we felt like we were really out there.
 After traversing under the awesome Crestone Needle, we grabbed a snack and readied for the climb up the prominent South Couloir of Crestone Peak.
 It looked rather filled in, at least as good or better than any pictures I had seen recently.
-The first 14er of the season is always tough.
-Altitude is noticeable (I often find myself with a headache), and as we skinned to the base of the 2000 vertical foot steep couloir we were both hoping the snow was firm.
+The first 14er of the season is always tough, though.
+Altitude is noticeable (I often find myself with a headache), and as we skinned to the base of the 2000 vertical foot steep couloir, we were both hoping the snow was firm.

 Lucky for us, it was.
-We kicked a trail up the gradually steepening couloir, counting steps, taking turns, until we were there.
-It was cool to catch an absolutely perfect day, while still in calendar winter and in such a remote place and on a super challenging peak.
+We kicked a trail up the gradually steepening couloir, counting steps and taking turns until we were there.
+It was cool to catch a perfect day while still in calendar winter, in such a remote place, and on a super challenging peak.
 We were ecstatic.

 There was a bit of wind on the summit so we decided it would be best to be quick and get going, we had a long way to go to get home.
-The summit is airy, and with little snow.
-About twenty horizontal feet to the east starts the South Couloir– some billy-goating atop precipitous cliffs could get you from the benchmark to the snow, or a long reach with a probe pole.
+The summit is airy and with little snow.
+About twenty horizontal feet to the east starts the South Couloir– some billy-goating atop precipitous cliffs could get you from the benchmark to the snow or a long reach with a probe pole.
 We discussed the ethics involved with starting at the edge of the snow and ruled it in the best interest of safety.
-The edge of the summit is still technically “the summit” and even that had some tricky maneuvering to get through.
+The summit’s edge is still technically “the summit,” and even that starting point had some tricky maneuvering.

-We made our way down, skiing cautiously on the firm snow so as to avoid any falls.
+We descended, skiing cautiously on the firm snow to avoid any falls.
 Firm snow is great for climbing, but would be slide-for-life conditions were there to be a fall.
 Christy had recently decided that in hopes of tackling some of the more challenging peaks this spring, should switch from her tele’s to an AT setup, opting for a bit more control on often encountered variable snow.
 She had descended 27 peaks on her telemark skis.